LiFaytheGoblin/Gender-Equality-in-CS-Publications/README.md

 ### Prerequisites
 Using the DBLP XML data and a NamSor API key (and preferably a company account) you can follow along the entire research by executing the Jupyter Notebooks yourself.
 Just do the following:
-* Place the DBLP XML file (named "dblp.xml") in a "data" folder in your fork.
+* Place the DBLP XML file you downloaded in a "_data" folder in the root folder of your fork.
+* In "01_DatGatheringAndCleaning", in "01_DBLP.ipynb", correct the name of the imported XML file.
-* Place a file "key.txt" in the repo folder.
+* Place a file "key.txt" in the root of the repo folder.
 Copy and paste your NamSor key in there.

+If you want to save pictures of graphs, additionally
+* Create a folder "_graphs" in the root folder of your fork and inside create the folders "h1", "h2", "h3", "h4", "h5", "score"

 ### Order of Notebooks
-To repeat my research (and possibly verify it!), first, execute the regular Notebooks for Data Gathering and Cleaning.
-They are ordered with numbers and the ordering does matter - they need to be executed in the right order, otherwise you might lack data. *(Please note: I did not get further than Gathering and Cleaning yet, even though more regular Notebooks have been prepared already.)*
+To repeat my research (and possibly verify it!), first, execute the regular Notebooks for Data Gathering and Cleaning ("01_DataGatheringAndCleaning").
+They are ordered with numbers and the ordering does matter - they need to be executed in the right order, otherwise you might lack data.
+However, you do not necessarily  need to execute the code in the folders "03_01_DataQualityExploration", "03_02_DataImprovementTests", "03_04_ImprovedDataQualityExploration".
+Note that "03_03_DataImprovements" and "04_01_DataImprovements" are important and necessary to be executed.

-The regular Notebooks have test Notebooks going along where I was experimenting.
-They are labelled so, for example "Test_DataGatheringAndCleaning3_Gender.ipynb".
-They are dependend on previous regular Notebooks, in this example "Test_DataGatheringAndCleaning3_Gender.ipynb" is dependent on "DataGatheringAndCleaning2_Authors.ipynb" (which again and as you know is dependent on "DataGatheringAndCleaning1_DBLP.ipynb").
+Then you can move on to hypotheses tests ("02_HypothesisTests").
+You can follow along or create your own hypotheses tests!

+### Speed
+Some things like the parsing of XML are slow or do not work at all on some computers.
+I suspect it's because of the amount of RAM.
+It worked fine on my computer, but not on a smaller laptop I tried it with.
+Sorry, it was not my priority to make this faster.
+Make a pull request if you fix this :D

+### Used my code?
+Questions?
+Feel free to send me feedback and questions!